Pham-Minh-Quang/Cochlear-Implant/README.md

 # Cochlear-implant
 This project already has the Python code in the internet.
-In this project, the requirement from my old university friend , which he studies in Australia is convert the function in Python into C. This project using Jupyter notebook
+In this project, the requirement from my old university friend , which he studies in Australia is convert the function in Python into C. This project using Jupyter notebook.
+This project, I have to figure how to convert two functions: ElFieldToActivity and ActivityToPower, which is inside vocoderFunc in Cochlear Implant Simulator.ipynb file